jewarner57/JSStringLibrary/README.md

 ```

 ### String.prototype.makeHashTag()
-* Returns the 3 longest words preceded by a hashtag.
+* Returns an array of the 3 longest words preceded by a hashtag.

 ``` javascript
 "there was a potato and a beachball and a forest ".makeHashTag() -> ["#potato", "#beachball", "#forest"]